 Kelley will make a capital gain of \$1.40 per unit (\$2.40 - \$1.00) on the disposal of her units in the XYZ Unit Trust.
-As Kelley owned those units for more than 12 months she can reduce her capital gain by the CGT discount of 50% after applying any capital losses.
+As Kelley owned those units for more than 12 months, she can reduce her capital gain by the CGT discount of 50% after applying any capital losses.

-For more information on stapled securities, see our fact sheet Stapled securities and capital gains tax, available on our website.
+For more information on stapled securities, see our fact sheet Stapled securities and capital gains tax.